vincentbernat/ip_vs_mh/README.md

 to not use real servers with a weight of 0 since the behaviour is different.
 Instead, remove the server from the list of servers when it is unavailable.
 To add it back to the same position, it is possible to send back the complete list of servers.
+Alternatively, you can continue to use this backport: it works with Linux 4.18+ too.

 ## Compilation